icqms/i-pi/pages/features.md

 ---

 i-PI includes a large number of sophisticated methods, that have been contributed over the years by many people.
+While the core of i-PI is focused on molecular dynamics simulations, and path integral methods in particular, several techniques have been implemented that benefit from the decoupling of force evaluation and nuclear positions evolution.
 Here you will find a comprehensive list, that we try to keep updated.
 Please get in touch if we are missing something or someone, and please format your contribution section following this